 This fruit salsa uses apples and fresh berries, and pairs well with pre-made or homemade cinnamon tortilla chips.
 Apples and berries are both good sources of potassium and vitamin C. Potassium helps with muscle contractions and vitamin C helps heal cuts and wounds.

-Here are a few tips for preparing a fruit salsa:
+Here are tips for preparing a fruit salsa:

 - Try making your own whole wheat cinnamon tortilla chips to increase whole grain consumption.